-Insurance companies need to be held accountable when they deny a ligitimate insurance claim.
+Insurance companies need to be held accountable when they deny a legitimate insurance claims.
 Keep in mind that insurance companies will make every effort to cut corners.
 If they deny your insurance claim you’ll need an experienced attorney to fight on your side.

 My Insurance Claim Was Denied!

 If this happened to you then keep in mind insurance companies deny claims often.
-For example, hail and wind damage is extremely common in Texas but insurers will often attempt to deny the legitimate claims that result, just to see if they can get away with it.
+For example, hail and wind damage is extremely common in Texas but insurers will often attempt to deny the legitimate claims, just to see if they can get away with it.
 Insurance companies use a number of tactics to deny claims to help improve their bottom line.
-Most commonly, insurance claims are denied due to:
+Most commonly, insurance claims are denied due by blaming:

 - Improper home construction by the builder